zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrades-and-updates/upgrading-from-liferay-commerce-1.1.x.md

 # Upgrading from Liferay Commerce 1.1.x

-This article documents how to upgrade Liferay Commerce to the latest maintenance version.
-Store administrators should consider regularly updating to the latest available maintenance version to receive bug fixes and new features.
+This article documents how to upgrade Liferay Commerce to the latest Commerce 2.x version.
+Store administrators should consider regularly updating to the latest available product version to receive bug fixes and new features.

 ## Roadmap